-(4) The values of the fuel viscosity are the values as the fuel is delivered to the fuel injection pumps.
-Fuel should also meet the minimum viscosity requirements at 40 °C (104 °F) of either the "ASTM D445" test method or the "ISO 3104" test method.
+- (4) The values of the fuel viscosity are the values as the fuel is delivered to the fuel injection pumps.
+Fuel should also meet the minimum viscosity requirement and the fuel should meet the maximum viscosity requirements at 40 °C (104 °F) of either the "ASTM D445" test method or the "ISO 3104" test method.
 If a fuel with a low viscosity is used, cooling of the fuel may be required to maintain "1.4 cSt" or greater viscosity at the fuel injection pump.
-Fuels with a high viscosity might require fuel heaters in order to lower the viscosity to "1.4 cSt" at the fuel injection pump.

-(5) Follow the test conditions and procedures for gasoline (motor).

-(6) The lubricity of a fuel is a concern with ultra low sulfur fuel.
+Fuels with a high viscosity might require fuel heaters to lower the viscosity to "1.4 cSt" at the fuel injection pump.
+(5) Follow the test conditions and procedures for gasoline (motor). - (6) The lubricity of a fuel is a concern with low sulfer and ultra low sulfur fuel.
 To determine the lubricity of the fuel, use the "ISO 12156-1 or ASTM D6079 High Frequency Reciprocating Rig (HFRR)" test.
 If the lubricity of a fuel does not meet the minimum requirements, consult your fuel supplier.
 Do not treat the fuel without consulting the fuel supplier.
 Some additives are not compatible.
-These additives can cause problems in the fuel system.
+These additives can cause problems in the fuel system. - (7) Recommended cleanliness level for fuel as dispensed into machine or engine fuel tank is "ISO 18/16/13" or cleaner as per "ISO 4406".
+Refer to the "Contamination Control Recommendations for Fuels. - (8) Examples of trace metals include but not limited to Cu, Fe, Mn, Na, P, Pb, Si, and Zn.
+Use of metal-based additives is not allowed. - (9) Additional limit for fuel containing FAME.
+Fuel containing more than 2% v/v FAME must meet both tests.

 Engines that are manufactured by Perkins are certified with the fuel that is prescribed by the United States Environmental Protection Agency.
 Engines that are manufactured by Perkins are certified with the fuel that is prescribed by the European Certification.
 Perkins does not certify diesel engines on any other fuel.

 Note: The owner and the operator of the engine has the responsibility of using the fuel that is prescribed by the EPA and other appropriate regulatory agencies.

-Operating with fuels that do not meet the Perkins recommendations can cause the following effects: Starting difficulty, reduced fuel filter service life, poor combustion, deposits in the fuel injectors, significantly reduce service life of the fuel system, deposits in the combustion chamber, and reduced service life of the engine.
+Operating with fuels that do not meet the Perkins recommendations can cause the following effects: Starting difficulty, reduced fuel filter service life, poor combustion, deposits in the fuel injectors, significantly reduce service life of the fuel system.
+Also, the creation of deposits in the combustion chamber and reduced service life of the engine.

-The Perkins 1200 series of diesel engine must be operated using Ultra Low Sulfur Diesel.
+NOTICE The Perkins 854 series of diesel engine must be operated using Ultra Low Sulfur Diesel.
 The sulphur content of this fuel must be lower than 15 PPM.
 This fuel complies with the emissions regulations that are prescribed by the Environmental Protection Agency of the United States.

-Illustration 44 is a representation of the label that will be installed next to the fuel filler cap on the fuel tank of the application.
+Illustration 43 is a representation of the label that will be installed next to the fuel filler cap on the fuel tank of the application.

-The fuel specifications that are listed in the table 18 are released as acceptable to use on all 1200 series of engine.
+The fuel specifications that are listed in the table 17 are released as acceptable to use on all 854 series of engine.

-Acceptable Fuel Specification for the 1200 Series of Engines (1) Fuel Specification Comments EN590 European Automotive Diesel Fuel (DERV) "ASDM D975 GRADE 1D S15" "North American Light Distillate Diesel fuel with less than 15 PPM sulfur level" "ASTM D975 GRADE 2D S15" "North American Middle Distillate general purpose Diesel fuel with less than 15 PPM sulfur level" "JIS K2204" "Japanese Diesel Fuel" Must meet the requirements that are stated in the section "Lubricity".
-"BS 2869: 2010 CLASS A2 or EU equivalent " "EU Off Road Diesel fuel.
+Acceptable Fuel S pecification for the 854 Series of Engines (1) Fuel Specification Comments EN590 European Automotive Diesel Fuel (DERV) "ASTM D975 GRADE 1D S15" "North American Light Distillate Diesel fuel with less than 15 PPM sul- fur level" "ASTM D975 GRADE 2D S15" "North American Middle Distillate general-purpose Diesel fuel with less than 15 PPM sulfur level" "JIS K2204" "Japanese Diesel Fuel" Must meet the requirements that are stated in the section "Lubricity".
+"BS 2869: 2010 CLASS A2 or EU equivalent" "EU Off-Road Diesel fuel.
 Acceptable from 2011 MUST have less than 10 PPM sulfur level"